Fast-Acting Caregivers Save One of Their Own

 “If it weren’t for the incredible doctors and nurses who just happened to be eating lunch at that very moment, my family’s world would have been turned upside-down,” said Bill’s son, Shawn.
 “The heart attacks were severe enough that if he were anywhere else, we would have lost him.”

-Bill praises the close-knit team of colleagues at South Shore Hospital.
+Bill praises the close-knit team of colleagues at South Shore Health.
 “This is a place of work, but it’s really like a family,” he said.
 “There are very talented people working here.
-People at South Shore Hospital save lives every day.
+People at South Shore Health save lives every day.
 They saved mine.”

-Watch this video to hear more about this amazing story from Bill and the South Shore Hospital caregivers who helped saved his life.
+Watch this video to hear more about this amazing story from Bill and the South Shore Health caregivers who helped saved his life.

-Because of the care Bill received from his South Shore Hospital colleagues, he and his family have chosen to make a gift to the South Shore Health Foundation to honor all of the caregivers instrumental in saving his life.
-Visit our website to learn more about our Honor Your Caregiver program and how you can make a donation in honor of a caregiver.
+Because of the care Bill received from his South Shore Health colleagues, he and his family have chosen to make a gift to the South Shore Health Foundation to honor all of the caregivers instrumental in saving his life.